Scaling Self-Supervised and Cross-Modal Pretraining for Volumetric CT Transformers

 \subsection{Semantic Segmentation}

 To assess whether the representations learned by our volumetric CT transformer transfer to dense prediction, we conduct a series of controlled semantic segmentation experiments on established abdominal and renal CT benchmarks.
-Our goal here is not to build the strongest task-specific segmentor -- with heavy, decoder-centric engineering -- but to isolate encoder quality under realistic 3D conditions.
+Our goal here is not to build the strongest task-specific segmentation model -- with heavy, decoder-centric engineering -- but to isolate encoder quality under realistic 3D conditions.
 We therefore follow the Encoder-only Mask Transformer~(EoMT)~\cite{kerssies_your_2025} approach and extend it to the volumetric case: the pretrained SPECTRE encoder produces a set of volumetric tokens, and we instantiate a fixed set of learnable query tokens, one per semantic class in the target dataset.
 This removes the need for instance-level matching (no Hungarian, no dynamic query allocation) and allows us to supervise the model with standard voxel-wise losses (CE/Dice) on class masks.
 Importantly, this approach does predict masks at $\frac{1}{4}$ of the input resolution.
-Specifically, given an input of size $H \times W \times D$, the model predicts masks on a feature grid of size $\frac{H}{4} \times \frac{W}{4} \times \frac{D}{4}$ to keep computation feasible, and the features are subsequently upsampled to $H \times W \times D$ using simple trilinear interpolation for evaluation. \cref{fig:seomt} depicts our implementation for semantic segmentation.
+Specifically, given an input of size $H \times W \times D$, the model predicts masks on a feature grid of size $\frac{H}{4} \times \frac{W}{4} \times \frac{D}{4}$ to keep computation feasible, and the features are subsequently upsampled to $H \times W \times D$ using simple trilinear interpolation for evaluation.
 We integrate the model as a drop-in replacement in nnU-Net to ensure comparability with widely accepted 3D medical segmentation practice, keeping the rest of the pipeline predominantly the same so that any gain can be attributed to representation quality rather than to the data augmentation, optimization strategy or model decoder.
 We call this adaptation to semantic segmentation with the EoMT model, Semantic Encoder only Masked Transformer~(SEoMT).
-An in-depth discussion on the implementation details can be found in the \emph{Supplementary Material}.
+An in-depth discussion on the implementation details and a visual representation of the segmentation architecture can be found in the \emph{Supplementary Material}.